run2bizdocs/documentation/en-us/docs/4biz-helium/processes/financial/use/register-financial-item.md

 This functionality is intended to maintain financial item.

+!!! faq "Do you Know ..."

+    In the BI reports you could reach synthetic and analytical information about:
+    Budget, Expenses, Expected Value, Final Value, Cost Value, Main Value, ROI, Cost per Services, CAPEX, OPEX.
+    Also BI data about Apportionment by Services,  Apportionment by Business Units, Apportionment by Result Centers,  Apportionment by Accouting Accounts,  Apportionment by Projects and  Accounting Activities.

 ## Before getting started

 - [x] It's necessary to have defined the access permission to the functionalities of the Capacity Management and have permission of usage the functionality.